The Basics: Overview

-Getting enough sleep can help you be more alert so you are less likely to fall.
+Getting enough sleep can help you be more alert so you’re less likely to fall.
 Find tips for getting enough sleep.

 Drink alcohol only in moderation.

 Alcohol can increase your risk of falling.
-If you choose to drink alcohol, it’s important to drink only in moderation can help you stay safe and avoid injuries.
+If you choose to drink alcohol, it’s important to drink only in moderation to help you stay safe and avoid injuries.
 Read about drinking in moderation.

 Are you worried about a loved one’s risk of falling?

-If you are a caregiver, there’s a lot you can do to protect your loved ones from falling.
+If you’re a caregiver, there’s a lot you can do to protect your loved ones: